Dr. Andrei Khurshudov is a Chief Data Officer at Formulus Black, a computer software startup from Jersey City, NJ.

 Andrei’s recent and selected past publications and presentations:

-- How to build the best possible big data analytics organization: here
+- CIO Review paper on how to build the best possible big data analytics organization: here

-- On using big data analytics to produce high-quality big data storage: here
+- CIO Review paper on using big data analytics to produce high-quality big data storage: here

 - These are links to Seagate’s Hadoop on Lustre/Hadoop Workflow Accelerator work (developed by my team):